-Under the general supervision of the Court/Community School Principal, the Program Manager will provide leadership and coordination for the infusion of multiple tiers of intervention and support within the HCOE Court/Community School (CCS) Program; support students/families in local districts who are referred for assistance to regional School Attendance Review Boards (SARBs) due to academic, behavior and/or attendance concerns; develop and conduct multiple sessions of the Redwood Coast Parent Project and Loving Solutions workshops based upon referrals from law enforcement and school districts and collaborate with other HCOE and community agency parent education/youth development efforts; pursue multiple finding sources including partnerships with law enforcement, grants, and submitting Medi-Cal billing reimbursement documentation when providing direct student services.
+Under the general supervision of the Court/Community School Principal, the Program Manager will provide leadership and coordination for the infusion of multiple tiers of intervention and support within the HCOE Court/Community School (CCS) Program; support students/families in local districts who are referred for assistance to regional School Attendance Review Boards (SARBs) due to academic, behavior and/or attendance concerns; collaborate with other HCOE and community agency parent education/youth development efforts; pursue multiple funding sources including partnerships with law enforcement, grants, and submitting Medi-Cal billing reimbursement documentation when providing direct student services.
 The Program Manager will coordinate the Community Schools Planning Grant.

 Examples of Duties and Responsibilities

-- Assists districts in finding alternative ways to insure a student’s regular attendance and positive academic achievement and support efforts to make more consistent/uniform practices for SARB operations in the county.
-The work will be accomplished by routinely attending regional SARB meetings in Northern Humboldt, Eureka, and Eel River Valley, assisting with referrals for services, communicating regularly with law enforcement, and serving as liaison with the district attorney’s office.
+- Assists districts in finding alternative ways to insure a student’s regular attendance, positive academic achievement and support efforts to make more consistent/uniform practices for SARB operations in the county; work will be accomplished by routinely attending regional SARB meetings in Northern Humboldt, Eureka, and Eel River Valley, assisting with referrals for services, communicating regularly with law enforcement, and serving as liaison with the district attorney’s office

 (Consideration will be given to reasonable accommodation for the following physical requirements.)